 - The volunteers in our local chapters know the Ice Age Trail well in their region and are often a great source for current Trail conditions.
 Visit the chapter pages for contact information.

 The best resources for navigating the Ice Age Trail are three books published by the Ice Age Trail Alliance: the Ice Age Trail Guidebook, the Ice Age Trail Atlas, and the Ice Age Trail Databook.
 The books are available in our store.

 Free book samples to help you get started are available on our Recommended Hikes page.

-Mammoth Tracks is the official app for the Ice Age National Scenic Trail, built through a collaboration of the IATA and the creators of Guthook’s Guides hiking guide apps.
+Guthook Guides and Mammoth Tracks are the official apps with information on the Ice Age National Scenic Trail, built through a collaboration of the IATA and the creators of Guthook’s Guides hiking guide apps.

-The Mammoth Tracks app is a GPS- and map-based guide for your Ice Age Trail hiking experience.
-Whether you’re backpacking, or in search of IATA’s Cold Caches, this app will help you plan your trip and check your location on the trail.
-No mobile or internet service is required to use it after the initial setup.
+The Ice Age Trail apps are GPS- and map-based guides for your Ice Age Trail hiking experience.
+Whether you’re backpacking, or in search of IATA’s Cold Caches, these apps will help you plan your trip and check your location on the trail.
+No mobile or internet service is required to use the apps after the initial setup.

 - GPS-enabled map of the Ice Age Trail with waypoints

 - Hundreds of waypoints along or near the trail, including all of IATA’s Cold Caches.